 Randy has authored or co-authored numerous articles on health promotion and chronic disease prevention.
 He is the Founding Editor of the journal, Health Promotion Practice, a journal of the Society for Public Health Education.
 He has been awarded the Society for Public Health Education’s Distinguished Fellow Award, the Society’s highest honor.
 He has a Master of Science in Public Health from the University of Massachusetts.

-Tonya Nash, MPH, CHES®, Content Developer
+Tonya Nash, MPH, CHES®, Project Manager

-Tonya Nash is Public Health Partners’ Content Developer.
+Tonya Nash is Public Health Partners’ Project Manager.
 She has responsibility for writing digital and print content for our clients.
 Tonya is the founder of the Autism Faith Network, an initiative which equips places of worship to serve persons with autism and their families.
 Her professional experience also includes working as a Health Education Program Manager for a health system, as a health coach for a health and wellness institute, and as a freelance writer of articles focused on the health of military families.
 She has also served as the Communications Committee Chair for the Society for Public Health Education, and as the Social Media Content Manager for the American Public Health Association.
 Tonya has a Master of Public Health (MPH) degree from the University of North Carolina at Greensboro and a certificate in Digital Health Communication from Tufts University.
 Additionally, she holds a Bachelor of Arts (BA) in Sociology from Fayetteville State University.

 Timnit Ghebretinsae, MPH, Research Assistant